mm04926412/Site-Net/README.md

 step 7.
 Generate performance plots for downstream supervised site-nets and representation learning in sklearn

-Run through the notebook Downstream_MAEs_to_plots.ipynb
+Run through the notebook Downstream_MAEs_to_plots.ipynb to get the box plots from the paper

 step 8.
-Generate the TSNEs
+Generate the TSNEs from the paper

 Run through the notebook TSNE_production.ipynb